GraemeMalcolm/AI-102/instructions/11-language-understanding-speech.md

 3. Wait for the resources to be created, and note that two Language Understanding resources are provisioned; one for authoring, and another for prediction.
 You can view both of these by navigating to the resource group where you created them.

-## Import, train, and publish a Language Understanding app
+## Prepare a Language Understanding app

 In this exercise, you'll use an app that contains a language model for clock-related intents.
 For example, the user input *what is the time?* predicts an intent named **GetTime**.

-> **Note**: If you already have a **Clock** app from a previous exercise, you can use it in this exercise.
+> **Note**: If you already have a **Clock** app from a previous exercise, open it in the Language Udnerstanding portal.
 Otherwise, follow these instructions to create it.

 1. In a new browser tab, open the Language Understanding portal for the location where you created your authoring resource:
     - US: [https://www.luis.ai](https://www.luis.ai)